 Ancient Romano/Greek Pills contain Carrots

 Ancient Roman pharmacies must have looked a lot like vegetable gardens.
-Pills found on board a 2nd century B.C. shipwreck were made with crushed carrots, parsley, onions, alfalfa, and other vegetable matter, conforming to the recipes contained in ancient medical treatises.
+Pills found in 1989 on board a 2nd century B.C. shipwreck were made with crushed carrots, parsley, onions, alfalfa, and other vegetable matter, conforming to the recipes contained in ancient medical treatises.
 While the texts themselves were discovered long ago, the cache of ancient pharmaceuticals found onboard the sunken ancient vessel is the first time the medicines themselves have been found.
 The definite usefulness of the medicines is as yet unknown, but archaeologists believe that these pills were likely stored on board as part of an ancient “first aid kit” for use by sailors suffering from a variety of ailments.

 Medicinal plants have of course been identified before, but what this discovery reveals is that they were put together as a compound medicine.
 The plants and vegetables were probably crushed with a mortar and pestle and the fibres in the tablets are still visible.
 They also contained clay, which even today is used to treat gastrointestinal problems.
 The tablets might have been used to treat dysentery or cholera for the people on the boat, and this was known to be quite a problem among sailors.
 The large number of vials suggests that the medicines might have been shipped as cargo rather than being used by the ship's doctor, either hypothesis is possible.

 Photo (above left, courtesy of Alain Touwaide) shows the dark spots which are microscopic plant fragments found embedded in clay on board the wrecked ship.
 Actually archaeologists still don’t know whether the ship was Roman, Greek, or Phoenician, nor do they know whether it was a long distance trading ship operating throughout the Mediterranean or a coastal vessel.